AdaCore/training_material/courses/rust_essentials/030_types_and_values/99_summary.rst

 - **Arithmetic Safety**

-    - Rust protects you from undefined behavior
+    - Rust protects application from undefined behavior
     - **Overflow** is detected (panic) or defined (wrap)